-Realizing that the rapidly changing European and CIS environment demanded a drastic change in the way EuNC provided theological education for ministry, the school started a 7-year self-change project in autumn 2004.
+Realizing that the rapidly changing environment in the countries that EuNC serves demanded a drastic review of the way it provided theological education for ministry, the school started a 7-year self-change project in autumn 2004.
 In January 2006, the Board of Trustees accepted the new strategy Moving Forward that emerged out of this project.
 The strategy reaffirmed the mission and vision statement of EuNC and outlined the organizational priorities for the future of being "one multicultural and multinational school with one campus and administrative centre and many teaching locations in various European and CIS countries" and aiming at "a high mobility of faculty and students between the campus and the various locations, with the goal of exposing them to the best of residential and extension education."

 In the following years EuNC implemented the Moving Forward strategy.
-The school adapted its academic and administrative structures to better support a multi-site school with one overall faculty and student network, living and studying in different countries, and one curriculum with room for contextualization within the various European and CIS cultures.
-In 2007/08 a new, outcomes-based curriculum, relevant to the diverse European and CIS context was launched.
-That same year, the school also adopted the European Credit Transfer and Accumulation System (ECTS).
+The college adapted its academic and administrative structures to better support a multi-site school with one overall faculty and student network, living and studying in different countries, and one curriculum with room for contextualization within the various cultures in Eurasia.
+In 2007-08 a new contextualized outcomes-based curriculum was launched.
+That same year, the college also adopted the European Credit Transfer and Accumulation System (ECTS).

-During the final years of the timeline of the strategic plan, in 2010-11, the school found itself in a different position than anticipated, even though all objectives had been realized.
+During the final years of the timeline of the strategic plan, in 2010-11, the college found itself in a different position than anticipated, even though all objectives had been realized.
 EuNC was confronted with unforeseen developments such as a significant drop of student enrolment at the campus, challenges in accrediting all learning centres through the existing affiliate relationship with MNU and decreased financial and personnel resources.
-In response to these challenges, EuNC decided to close the residential programme in the summer of 2011 and fully concentrate on the learning centres of the school.
+In response to these challenges, EuNC decided to close the residential programme in the summer of 2011 and fully concentrate on the learning centres of the college.
 The sale of the campus property was completed in 2015.
-EuNC has now fully become one school in many nations with learning centres in different countries and a general administration to fulfil the mission of the school.
+EuNC has fully become one school in many nations with learning centres in different countries and a general administration to fulfil the mission of the college.
 The Vision 2020 strategic plan was developed in response to this emphasis.

-In addition to these changes, in November 2012, the school received its initial accreditation from the European Council for Theological Education (ECTE) for the Certificate in Spiritual Formation (60 ECTS) and the Diploma in Christian Ministry (120 ECTS).
-The accreditation for the Advanced Diploma in Applied Theology (180 ECTS), equivalent to a Vocational Bachelor of Theology, was received in April 2020.
+In addition to these changes, in November 2012, the college received its initial accreditation from the European Council for Theological Education (ECTE) for the Certificate in Spiritual Formation (60 ECTS) and the Diploma in Christian Ministry (120 ECTS).
+The accreditation for the Advanced Diploma in Applied Theology (180 ECTS), comparable to a Vocational Bachelor of Theology, was received in April 2020.

-H. ACCREDITATION, RECOGNITION, AND COLLABORATIVE AGREEMENTS
+F. ACCREDITATION, VALIDATION, AND COLLABORATIVE AGREEMENTS